 Savile Row Tailoring

-These areas are broken down into different skills.
+These areas are broken into different skills.
 Rarely, if ever, does one tailor train in each area.
-In the instance they had, they probably failed in one skill and hoped they could succeed in another.
+In the instance they had, they probably struggled in one field and hoped they could succeed in another.

 We first begin with the cutter.